Cottontail on the Trail

-Cottontail on the Trail (nicknamed the "Minnehaha Bunny") is a bronze sculpture in Minneapolis, Minnesota.
-The piece was commissioned as part of the city's Art in Public Places program and was designed by sculptor Jeff Barber of Cannon Falls, Minnesota.
+Cottontail on the Trail (nicknamed the "Minnehaha Bunny") is a bronze sculpture in Minneapolis, Minnesota, United States.
+The piece was commissioned as part of the city's Art in Public Places program and was designed by sculptor Jeff Barber.
 The sculpture, which depicts an oddly proportioned cottontail rabbit, was permanently installed on Minnehaha Parkway in 2002.
 Cottontail on the Trail has been well received by residents of the surrounding area, who often decorate it seasonally or in response to current events.

 History

 In the late 1990s, the city of Minneapolis sought public input for several neighborhood "gateway art projects" to be installed throughout the city through its Art in Public Places program.
 City councilmember Scott Benson, who was at the time the Hale, Page and Diamond Lake Community Association's president, recalled that members of the community sought art "that would represent the beauty of the neighborhood [and] capture our appreciation for nature."
 Benson also stated that people desired art that was whimsical.

 Proposals from artists were solicited.
 An artwork depicting Native Americans and an outdoor living room were among those considered.
 Cannon Falls-based sculptor Jeff Barber won the selection process with his proposal for Cottontail on the Trail, for which the city paid $50,000, a combination of public money and donations.
 Barber worked intermittently on the sculpture for two years before it was installed via crane in September 2002.
 The piece was dedicated on November 23 of that year.